strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

    2. cluster-ca-key-generation set to the current values passed in with the Cluster CA.
    3. server-cert-hash set to the full SHA1-hash of the certificate that was generated.

-EntityOperatorReconciler, CruiseControlReconciler and KafkaExporterReconciler generate the certificates they will use to authenticate with Kafka and ZooKeeper and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation set to the current value passed in with the Cluster CA.
+EntityOperatorReconciler, CruiseControlReconciler and KafkaExporterReconciler generate the certificates they will use to authenticate with Kafka and ZooKeeper (and for Cruise Control, present to clients using its API) and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation set to the current value passed in with the Cluster CA.

 ### Example flows